MylesBorins/board/by-laws.md

 ### Section 4.6 Vacancies
-- a) Vacancies on the Board occurring as a result of the death, resignation, removal or termination of employment of a Director who was appointed or elected by a Member, or who was nominated and elected by a class of Members or the TSC, may be filled by such Member or class of Members or the TSC, as applicable.
+- a) Vacancies on the Board occurring as a result of the death, resignation, removal or termination of employment of a Director who was appointed or elected by a Member, or who was nominated and elected by a class of Members, or the TSC or the CommComm, may be filled by such Member or class of Members or the TSC or the CommComm, as applicable.
 All other vacancies shall be filled by the vote of a majority of Directors then in Good Standing, whether or not less than a quorum, or by a sole remaining Director.
 The term of a Director so appointed or elected shall be the unexpired portion of the term of the Director, if any, whom the Director so appointed or elected is replacing.